 Worldwide, industrial heat makes up two-thirds of industrial energy demand and almost one-fifth of total energy consumption.
-However, only 10 percent of this demand is met using renewable energy.
-To address this, C2ES, David Gardiner and Associates, and the World Wildlife Fund convened the Renewable Thermal Collaborative (RTC), a coalition of companies, institutions, and governments committed to scaling up renewable heating and cooling.
+However, only 12 percent of this demand is met using renewable energy.
+To address this, C2ES helps convene the Renewable Thermal Collaborative (RTC), a coalition of companies, institutions, and governments committed to scaling up renewable heating and cooling.

-The RTC’s goal is to create a community of more than 100 corporate buyers, establish policy support for the deployment of renewable thermal technologies, and put the United States on the path to reduce industrial sector thermal-related emissions 30 percent by 2030 and full sector decarbonization by 2050.
+The RTC’s goal is to create a community of corporate buyers, establish policy support for the deployment of renewable thermal technologies, and put the United States on the path to reduce industrial sector thermal-related emissions 30 percent by 2030 and full sector decarbonization by 2050.

 The RTC’s vision

-- Educate all parties about the urgent need to address renewable options for thermal energy
+- Educate all parties about the need for innovation in commercial and industrial thermal energy use

-- Identify market barriers to renewable thermal technologies
+- Identify technology, market, and policy barriers to scaling renewable thermal technology adoption

-- Enable the delivery of cost-competitive renewable thermal options
+- Implement solutions to enable the delivery of cost-competitive renewable thermal energy

 - Improve the marketplace and financing for renewable thermal technologies